top of page

 Portable, adjustable, stand-alone, high quality medical light

-There exists a gap in the market for a durable, stationary, adjustable device which produces high quality light.
+There exists a gap in the market for a durable, stationary, adjustable device that produces medical-grade light.
 As weather, terrain, and urgency become more extreme, products require appropriate materials of sufficient quality to allow paramedics to perform at their best.

 THE UN GOALS TARGETED BY CONTINUAL